Sample Project Plan For Your Next Project

 Use this free Project Plan Template for Word to manage your projects better.

-4. Project Tasks
+4. Project Task Dependencies

 Not all tasks are created equal, as some cannot start until the one before it is finished.
 You need to know which tasks are dependent on one another.
 A dependent task has the potential to block another team member and throw the whole project off-track.
 Be sure to note those on your project plan and link them so you and the team are aware of the importance of completing one before starting the other.